-While getting lost might not exactly be on your travel agenda, there are definitely worse places to do so!
+While getting lost in the wilderness might not exactly be on your travel agenda, there are definitely worse places if you wanted to do so!

 So brace yourself for cool mountain breezes and wide-open vistas, because these are our picks for the top hiking trails in Pisgah National Forest.